 - If you are offered a salary position, you must begin to use it within the calendar year 2022.
 You may not receive other funding at the same time as a salaried position from the University of Helsinki.

-I do not yet have right to pursue a post-graduate doctoral degree at the University of Helsinki, and I only intend to apply for a salaried position.
+I do not yet have right to pursue a post-graduate doctoral degree at the University of Helsinki, and intend to apply for a salaried position.
 Which attachments do I have to submit?

 - You need to complete the electronic application form and submit the required scanned copies of your education documentation, and the other attachments required by the doctoral programme.